AustriaOfficial Name: Republic of Austria

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Austria, you may encounter road conditions that differ significantly from those in the United States.

 Road conditions in Austria are generally excellent.
 During the winter, however, roads in alpine areas may become dangerous due to snowfall, ice, or avalanches.
 Some mountain roads may be closed for extended periods and tire chains are often required.
-Be extra careful during the heavily traveled vacation periods (i.e., December-February, Easter, and July-August).
+Be extra careful during the heavily traveled vacation periods (e.g., December-February, Easter, and July-August).
 Be alert when you drive through autobahn construction zones, particularly on the A-1 East/West Autobahn.
 Reduced lanes and two-way traffic in these zones have resulted in several deadly accidents in recent years.
 Traffic information and road conditions are broadcast on the English-language channel, fm4, located between 91 and 105 FM depending on the locale.

 A U.S. driver’s license alone is not sufficient to drive in Austria.
-You must also get an international driver’s permit (obtainable in the United States from the American Automobile Association and the American Automobile Touring Alliance) or by an official translation of the U.S. driver’s license, which can be obtained at one of the Austrian automobile clubs, OEAMTC or ARBOE.
+You must also get an international driver’s permit (obtainable in the United States from the American Automobile Association and the American Automobile Touring Alliance) or an official translation of the U.S. driver’s license, which can be obtained at one of the Austrian automobile clubs, OEAMTC or ARBOE.
 This arrangement is only acceptable for the first six months of driving in Austria, after which all drivers must obtain an Austrian license.

 Austria requires all vehicles using the autobahn to display an “Autobahn Vignette” highway-tax sticker on the inside of the vehicle’s windshield.
 The sticker may be purchased at border crossings, gas stations in Austria, and small “Tabak” shops located in Austrian towns.
-The fine for failing to display a valid autobahn vignette on the windshield of your car is EUR 120 (approx. $150), if paid in cash and “on the spot.”
+The fine for failing to display a valid autobahn vignette on the windshield of your car is EUR 120 (approximately150 USD), if paid in cash and “on the spot.”
 For more information, please see the ASFINAG road operator website.

-Austrian autobahns have a maximum speed limit of 130 km/hr (81/mil/h), although drivers often drive much faster and pass aggressively.
+Austrian autobahns have a maximum speed limit of 130 km/hr (81mph), although drivers often drive much faster and pass aggressively.
 The use of hand-held cell phones while driving is prohibited.
 Turning right on red is also prohibited throughout Austria.
 The legal limit for blood alcohol content in Austria is .05 percent and penalties for driving under the influence tend to be stricter than in many U.S. states.

 Between November 1 and April 15, the use of winter tires is mandated by law.
 All-season tires comply if they carry the “MS” mark and have at least 4mm of tread.
 In addition, local police may require snow chains in heavy snow.
 Failure to comply with the law results in a substantial fine and the suspension of the cited vehicle's use.
 Insurance is deemed void if a vehicle which is involved in an accident between November 1 and April 15 is not fitted with winter tires.